zekiko/CoinCalculator/README.md

 # Coin Calculator Rest API

-This is a Spring Boot project for link conversion between web and mobile requests.
+This is a Spring Boot project for coin calculation.

 ### REQUIREMENTS
 * Java 8